"Whatever your destination you will be followed by your failings."

 But Seneca never seemed to relinquish the trappings of power and wealth, and as a result, although he is undoubtedly one of the most famous stoics, he was quite possibly the worst example of stoicism.

-His writing comes to us in Letters from a Stoic, a collection of letters and essays demonstrating deep complexity.
+His writing is collected in Letters from a Stoic, a collection of letters and essays that demonstrate deep complexity.

 For example, Seneca extols the virtues of "going into oneself" to phrase Rilke yet recommends a voracious reading of other "geniuses" to bolster one's mind.
 Can those things co-exist?

 Solitude is ideal.
-However, Seneca also urges us to surround ourselves with the kind of people that bring the fullness of being and banish the void.
-I wonder what Seneca would have thought of contemporary novelist Haruki Murakami's constant search for that void.
-I wonder how they would each define the concept.
-I get the sense that Murakami felt safety and ease from non-being whereas perhaps more like Seneca, Vladimir Nabokov feared this nothingness.
+However, Seneca also urges us to surround ourselves with the kind of people who bring the fullness of being and banish the void.

 On the other hand, too many individuals dilute our morality.
 Seneca urges avoidance of the masses.